 The following article uses options that are available starting with the Architect edition and project type.

-This tutorial will guide you in creating a project based on capturing an existing installation.
+This tutorial will walk you through the process of software repacking and creating a project based on capturing an installation.
+As an example, we'll repackage the 7-zip File Manager EXE into an MSI.

-As an alternative, you can perform the repackaging operation in a virtual machine as described in the Repackaging an existing installation in a VMware virtual machine tutorial.
+For a better result, perform the repackaging operation on a virtual machine as described in the Repackaging an installation on a VMware virtual machine tutorial.

-If Advanced Installer is not currently running, launch it by double-clicking its desktop icon or selecting it from the "Start" menu.
-When the application starts, you will see a dialog where you can choose “Convert” > “Repackage Installation” project type.
+If Advanced Installer is not currently running, launch it from the desktop icon or select it from the "Start" menu.
+When the application starts, from IT Pros tab, choose “Convert” > “Repackage Installation” project type.

 An installation capture is done by comparing system snapshots taken before and after the package installation.
 Optionally filter the scan results using a system noise recording.

-After the installation has completed, the system will be scanned again for changes.
+The package is launched, and after the installation is complete, the system is scanned again for changes.

-After importing the installation capture results you should review the Advanced Installer project and adjust it to your new package deployment needs.
+After the project is opened, you should review the Advanced Installer project and adjust it to your new package deployment needs.